 Reviewboard Magazine was started in 1997.
 At the time we were one of the only mainstream consumer publications online.
 Even Consumer Reports didn’t have much of a web presence, and of course they were not free.
 We wanted to put a magazine together that took the clutter and complexity out of the review world and present it in plain English for the average lay person.
 Almost 20 years later, Random Publishing, LLC owns Reviewboard Magazine and we rank well in every Top 10 Mainstream Consumer Publication List in the world.
+Almost 2 decades later we aren’t free anymore, but we are still a top destination for our subscribers, and we do leave the summary out for our guest readers so they can get a general idea of what a product or service is like.

 73% of our readers are from the United States.
 From there we have a large following in Canada, the United Kingdom, France, Netherlands, and China.
 In total Reviewboard Magazine has seen traffic in excess of 110 million unique visitors from 103 countries, and we automatically translate our articles in 43 languages.
 Our staff list details the people that work for us and a method to contact them.
 We do use a lot of seasonal staff, so the staff list may represent their real names, or their pen names (whatever they feel comfortable with).
 Some names on the staff list may also be names that we use to field certain types of calls, questions or services.
 This helps provide a consistent contact point for people who need to ask questions, or for manufacturers who need to engage our services.
 The list does not represent the actual number of people that work for us either directly or as independent contractors.
 It is however a great starting point to getting in touch with the right person for your questions should you have any.